Jam-packed with nutrients, the benefits of berries is long!

 Berries are some of the healthiest foods for you.
 Not only are they delicious, but they’re loaded with nutrients and antioxidants that support your health.
 Why care about antioxidants?
 Because they keep free radicals in check, which is crucial to slow down the aging process, reduce cancer risk, and prevent disease.

 What are the best berry options?
 When it comes to sweet fruits, blueberries, açaí, goji, strawberries, raspberries, blackberries, and other berries are the best options.
 They’re relatively low in sugar and high in antioxidants.

-Berries are one of the body’s greatest allies in the fight against inflammation, aging and illness.
+Berries are some of the body’s greatest allies in the fight against inflammation, aging and illness.

 In addition to fiber and vitamin C, the antioxidants in berries can boost your health BIG time.
 They support weight loss, blood sugar, brain function, heart health, eye health, skin health, digestion, detoxification, and the nervous system.